 When Kazuto Kirigaya logs in, he is greeted with a medieval world full of fantastic weapons and gruesome monsters.
 But what greets him even more so than the digital world are 10,000 others who have logged in at the same time as well!
 The game creator has trapped them all inside his new virtual reality until they finish one hundred levels to win their escape back into society.

 Life is a game.
-Sword Art Online takes this saying to heart, where death in the virtual world means real life as well.
+Sword Art Online takes this saying to heart, where in the virtual world means real life as well.
 However, some push through and won’t let these obstacles bring them down, like Kirito’s love interest Asuna Yuuki who has been on her own mission for years since she first entered Aincrad just after Kirito came into it himself until he finally caught up with her again before they had their child together that would grow up without him or his mother being present due to both of them dying at one point from various different reasons but having given birth beforehand which was much more valuable than any other person could ever hope for because not many people can say they have done that while also fighting against all odds.

 Well, anime fans, we have come to the end of our anime recommendations like Gate.
 What do you think of our choices?
 Did we miss your favorite?
 Let us know in the comment section.
 Enjoy!